lenymo/newmarket-village/readme.md

     $ npm run build

-Alternatively it can be run via gulp as follows:
+Alternatively use gulp commands as follows:

     $ gulp

     $ gulp build

-The `$ npm start` and `gulp` tasks will open a new browser tab at: http://localhost:8000/
+The `$ npm start` and `$ gulp` tasks will open a new browser tab at: http://localhost:8000/ and watch SCSS, JS and HTML files in the /src/ directory.

+Images in the /src/img/ directory are optimised and copied to /build/img/ during the `$ npm run build` or `$ gulp build` tasks.

 ---